Boy Scout leaders will vote on ending a ban on openly gay members in May

 Membership in Boy Scouts has declined by about a third since 1999.
 About 2.7 million people now participate in scouting nationwide, with more than 70% of troops affiliated with a church or religious groups.

 The organization has also endured frequent criticism from gay rights groups and other critics who say the Boy Scouts should not endorse discrimination.

 Among more recent controversies, the organization came under fire last year after Jennifer Tyrrell, an Ohio den leader, was dismissed by her local Boy Scout officials for being a lesbian.

-A poll released in February suggests the public is in favor of lifting the ban.
+A poll released Monday suggests the public is in favor of lifting the ban.
 The poll, conducted January 30 to February 4 by Quinnipiac University, found 55% of respondents favored lifting the ban.
 The school said 33% were opposed.
 The poll has a margin of error of plus or minus 2.3 percentage points.